Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

+The main difference between our approach and Newhouse’s original method~\cite{Newhouse} lies precisely in the treatment of the secondary tangency.
+In the classical construction, the persistence of tangencies guarantees that nearby maps exhibit tangencies somewhere, but the location of these tangencies depends highly discontinuously on the map, making a detailed analysis difficult.
+By contrast, our method, inspired by~\cite{BC, BP}, replaces persistence arguments with an explicit construction of the next tangency at each step.
+This constructive approach provides an alternative route to the Newhouse phenomenon and clarifies how the coexistence of chaotic dynamics and stable periodic behaviour can arise within the same system.
+Moreover, the explicit nature of the construction allows for a precise geometric analysis in both parameter space and phase space.
+To the best of our knowledge, this is the first time that the asymptotic dynamics of Newhouse sinks accumulating on a chaotic non-hyperbolic set is described in such detail.

 \paragraph{Acknowledgements.} The authors express their gratitude to Michael Benedicks for his continued support throughout the preparation of this paper and for the many invaluable discussions at both the inspirational and technical levels.
+The authors are also grateful to Michael Lyubich for shedding light on aspects of our results that we had previously overlooked, and for his valuable insights connecting the different parts of this work.
 The second author was partially supported by the starting grant SFB 67575 and by the VR grant 67578, Renormalization in dynamics.